OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/hdinsight/hdinsight-hadoop-customize-cluster.md

         using Microsoft.IdentityModel.Clients.ActiveDirectory;
         using Microsoft.Rest;
         using Microsoft.Rest.Azure.Authentication;
-4. Замените существующий код в файле класса следующим:
+4. Поместите код hello в классе hello hello следующее:

         private static HDInsightManagementClient _hdiManagementClient;

         // Replace with your AAD tenant ID if necessary private const string TenantId = UserTokenProvider.CommonTenantId;
         private const string SubscriptionId = "<Your Azure Subscription ID>";
-        // This is the GUID for the PowerShell client.
+        // This is hello GUID for hello PowerShell client.
 Used for interactive logins in this example. private const string ClientId = "1950a258-227b-4e31-a9cf-717495945fc2";
         private const string ResourceGroupName = "<ExistingAzureResourceGroupName>";
         private const string NewClusterName = "<NewAzureHDInsightClusterName>";